jcolomb/gintonic-blog/text/survey_analysis_report2.md

 they fail at providing clear recommendations or examples;
 and there is no time specifically assigned to this task in the researcher's work.
 We believe that providing researchers with a commonly accepted folder tree structure template could make a huge difference in promoting data management and research collaboration.
-In this blog, we present the results of an initial survey run in three neuroscientific research consortia (LINK).
+In this blog, we present the results of an initial survey run in three neuroscientific research consortia (LINK), including a new folder structure and its technical implementation in the GIN-tonic application.

 We collected the feedback from 51 neuroscientists presented with two initial template drafts,